Read books by AWers!

 Twitter.
 Not new to it.
 I used to hate it...I still sort of do.

 Blog = Writer's Headache--The headache of becoming a bestselling author.
 Launched recently so not as pretty as it should be.
 Please support if you can.
 Thank you!
-Newest Post: Review of The Popularity Papers: Research for the Social Improvement and General Betterment of Lydia Goldblatt and Julie Graham-Chang
+Newest Post: Review of Gregor and the Prophecy of Bane (The Underland Chronicles Book #2) by Suzanne Collins, author of The Hunger Games.

 1st novel: Zenkei Zekkou: The Boys of Hope and the Mystery of the Slums (Completed)